kinit-sk/semeval_2025/index.md

 In this task, you are given social media posts (SMP), and a bunch of fact-checks (FC).
 The goal is to find the most relevant fact-checks for each social media post.

-In this trial data, we have in total 50 SMP-FC pairs.
+In this trial data (sampled from MultiClaim), we have in total 50 SMP-FC pairs.
 Out of them, we have 10 eng-eng pairs and 40 pairs in 2 different languages (each has 20 examples, 10 for monolingual (e.g., kor-kor) and 10 for multilingual (e.g., kor-eng)).

 Potential retrieval setup can be various.
 For example, for each SMP, the FC search pool can be limited to the target language, different languages, and different mix of languages.